-Two elderly patients who suffered severe pneumonia due to complications from the Corona virus were successfully recovering from the blood plasma of people who had already contracted the corona virus, it was said on Tuesday, instilling hope during the global epidemic.
+Two elderly patients who suffered severe pneumonia due to complications from the Corona virus successfully recovered from the blood plasma of people who had already suffered from the Corona virus, it was said on Tuesday, instilling hope during the global epidemic.

-Scientists have pointed out the possible benefits of using blood plasma from recovered patients that have developed antibodies to the virus, and thus helping the body to recover.
-Since December 2019, when it first appeared in China, 75,000 people have died from the Corona virus.
+Scientists have pointed out the possible benefits of using blood plasma from recovered patients, who have developed antibodies against the virus, thus helping the body to recover.
+Since December 2019, when it first appeared in China, 75,000 people have died from the Corona virus. people.

-"There is a high posability that plasma treatment will become an alternative method of treating critically ill patients who do not respond to antiviral drugs," said Choi Yun-iong, a doctor and researcher at the hospital, but more serious clinical research is needed. he added.
+“There is a high probability that blood plasma treatment will become an alternative treatment method for critically ill patients who do not respond to antiviral drugs,” said Choi Jun-yong, a physician and researcher at the hospital, but serious clinical research is still needed. he added.

 The first patient was a 71-year-old man who only got better when he received blood plasma from a recovered 20-year-old, along with steroid therapy.
-He was originally given anti-malarial drugs and was on a respirator due to severe pneumonia.
+He was initially given anti-malarial drugs and was on a ventilator for severe pneumonia.

-Another patient, a 67-year-old woman who also did not respond positively to initial therapy, which included drugs to treat malaria, HIV, and oxygen therapy.
-Her recovery also began when she began receiving plasma therapy and steroids, the researchers said.
+Another patient, a 67-year-old woman, also did not respond favorably to initial therapy, which included drugs to treat malaria, HIV, and oxygen therapy.
+Her recovery also took off when she began receiving plasma therapy and steroids, the researchers said. .

 This discovery was also published in the professional journal of Korean medicine.

-Kwon Yun Wook, from the Seoul Centers for Disease Control, said that plasma therapy was "important" when there was currently no vaccine against the Corona virus, as well as no official drugs to treat the Corona virus.
+Kwon Jun Wook, from the Seoul Center for Disease Control, said that plasma therapy was “important” when there is currently no vaccine against the Corona virus, and no official drugs to treat the Corona virus.

-Studies have shown efficacy in plasma treatment and in diseases such as Ebola and SARS.
+Studies have shown the effectiveness of blood plasma treatment in diseases such as Ebola and SARS.

-In France, research has begun involving 60 patients in Parisian hospitals, half of whom will receive plasma treatment from patients who have already contracted the Corona virus.
+Research has begun in France involving 60 patients in Paris hospitals, half of whom will receive treatment with blood plasma from patients who have already suffered from the Corona virus.

-The U.S. Food and Drug Administration has allowed doctors to experiment with a strategy to fight the Corona virus, and testing is also being done in China.
+The US Food and Drug Administration has allowed doctors to experiment with the strategy to fight the Corona virus, and tests are also being carried out in China.

-South Korea has gone through one of the worst early epidemics of the virus, but it seems to have brought it under control thanks to its program that included "testing and treatment."
+South Korea experienced one of the worst early outbreaks of the virus, but appears to have brought it under control thanks to its “test and treat” program.

-Are pregnant women at greater risk of developing Coronavirus?
+Are pregnant women exposed to a greater risk of contracting the Corona virus?

 Myths and facts about the Corona virus